reasonml/reason-react/docs/router.md

 The API also doesn't dictate whether matching on a route should return a component, a state update, or a side-effect.
 Flexible enough to slip into existing apps.

 Performance-wise, a JavaScript-like API tend to use a JS object of route string -> callback.
-We eschewed that in favor of pattern-matching, since the latter in Reason is guaranteed not to allocate memory, and is compiled to a fast jump table in C++ (through the JS JIT).
+We eschewed that in favor of pattern-matching, since the latter in Reason does not allocate memory, and is compiled to a fast jump table in C++ (through the JS JIT).
 In fact, the only allocation in the router matching is the creation of the `url` record!